PeterQiu0516/Rice-Investment-and-Portfolio-Management/README.md

 + You will finish a capstone project and will have mastered the analytical tools, quantitative skills, and practical knowledge necessary for long-term investment management success by the end of the specialization.

 **I take this course during my internship as an data analyst at Asset Pro to:**
-+ **Equip my self with knowledge about portfolio management and basic financial knowledge for my first project [RoboAdvisor](https://github.com/PeterQiu0516/RoboAdvisor).**
++ **Equip myself with knowledge about portfolio management and basic financial knowledge for my first project [RoboAdvisor](https://github.com/PeterQiu0516/RoboAdvisor).**
 + **Explore career interests and development opportunities in financial engineering.**

 ## Specialization Curriculum